ANRGUSC/Jupiter/docs/source/Joverview.rst

 	- Execution profiler is a tool to collect the duration time as well as size of output files while performing a task on a specific computing node.

--  Scheduler Mapper is a tool to choose the specific scheduler as well as algorithm to be used for scheduling the tasks.
+-  Task Mapper is a tool to choose the specific scheduler as well as algorithm to be used for scheduling the tasks.

 	- `HEFT`_ (Heterogeneous Earliest Finish Time) is a popular centralized scheduling algorithm
 	- `WAVE`_ is a distributed scheduler for DAG type task graph that outputs a mapping of tasks to real compute nodes.
 The current algorithm list includes random WAVE and greedy WAVE.